agilepro/software-craftsmanship/docs/Error Handling/Implementation/method-exception-signature.md

 The argumentation below is going to get a little complicated because you are going to have to consider not just your code today, but how code bases _change over time_.
 We will have to weigh the benefit of strongly typing the method interface with the cost of maintaining it.
 The conclusion will be quite simple:

+*   If a method throws only unchecked exceptions, do not include a throws signature.
 *   If a method throws any checked exception, always declare it to throw `java.lang.Exception`.
-*   Even if it actually throws a specialized exception class, you should not declare the method to throw that specialized class.
+*   Even if it actually throws a specialized exception class, you should never declare the method to throw that specialized class.

 This is not being lazy, this is instead focusing effective use of developer time on functionality of the code, and not on wasteful syntactic busywork.
-You will probably encounter many people who believe that being more specific produces better, tighter code, and you will have to refer them to this long and arduous argument.
+You will probably encounter many people who believe that being more specific produces better, tighter code, and you will have to refer them to the following long and arduous argument.

 ## Historical Purpose